 - Working with relevant government ministries to make a case for greater attention and recognition of the role of working animals in supporting people's livelihoods.

 Working with children

-Working with religious leaders
+Working with tradition

 Dr Naseer Darwish, a facilitator at DCA, explains what it’s like to work to improve the welfare of Afghanistan’s equines.